jmasecret/based-raid-docs/getting-started.md

 **For Phantom:**

-* Click the gear icon (Settings)
+1. Click the gear icon (Settings)
-* Scroll to "Developer Settings"
+2. Scroll to "Developer Settings"
-* Enable "Testnet Mode"
+3. Enable "Testnet Mode"
-* Select "Devnet" as the network
+4. Select "Devnet" as the network

 **For Solflare:**

-* Click Settings → Network
+1. Click Settings → Network
-* Select "Devnet"
+2. Select "Devnet"

 ### 3. Get Free Test SOL

 Visit the [Solana Faucet](https://faucet.solana.com/) to get free Devnet SOL:

-* Copy your wallet address
+1. Copy your wallet address
-* Paste it into the faucet
+2. Paste it into the faucet
-* Click "Request Airdrop"
+3. Click "Request Airdrop"
-* You'll receive 1-2 SOL instantly (free!)
+4. You'll receive 1-2 SOL instantly (free!)

 {% hint style="success" %}
 **It's free!** Devnet SOL has no real value.
 You can request more anytime.
 {% endhint %}

 ## Connect to BasedRaid

-To connect your wallet:

-* Visit the BasedRaid app
+1. Visit the BasedRaid app
-* Click **"Connect Wallet"** in the top right
+2. Click **"Connect Wallet"** in the top right
-* Select your wallet provider
+3. Select your wallet provider
-* Approve the connection
+4. Approve the connection

 ## What's Next?